artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ### Partner Facing

 There is more to the business than just the consumer facing side though, we have a home-grown Content Management System (CMS) for gallery and institution partners.
-This CMS allows our partners to upload Show, Fair, Artist and Artwork metadata to our API.
+This CMS allows our partners to upload shows, fair booths, artists, and artwork metadata to our API.

-This CMS use stable, mature technologies like [Rails][rails], [Bootstrap][bootstrap], [Turbolinks][turbolinks], [CoffeeScript][coffee] and
+This CMS is based on stable, mature technologies like [Rails](http://rubyonrails.org/), [Bootstrap](http://getbootstrap.com/), [Turbolinks](https://github.com/turbolinks/turbolinks) and [CoffeeScript](http://coffeescript.org/), and gradually adopts modern client-side technologies like [React](https://facebook.github.io/react/) and [Browserify](http://browserify.org).

+There are smaller CMSes for specific use cases, that all use the same infrastructure

+ * Starting Auctions
+ * Configuring Fairs
+ * Handling Billing
+ * Creating internal reports on Galleries or Users
+ * Creating and updating genomes (see [Trying out React][])

 We have an in-house image processing project (rails, sidekiq, redis, rmagick, imagemagick)